figueroadavid/Crescendo/Microsoft.PowerShell.Crescendo/help/en-US/about_Crescendo.md

 In this example, there is no output handler defined, so the text output of the command will be returned to the pipeline.

-A more complicated example which wraps the linux `apt` command follows:
+Here is a more complicated example which creates a wrapper function for the linux `apt` command:

 ```json
 {